AaronPandian/austin-traffic-analysis/README.md

 * `/results/<jobid>` returns the analysis if the job is complete, if not it prompts the user to wait.

 ## Output and What to Expect
-In running the main script from an image, the user should receive the respective information printed out to the terminal once running the routes above.
+In running the application and calling the routes above, the user should receive the respective information printed out to the terminal.
+If images are generated, instructions to view them are displayed as well.
 Some example commands are shown below.

 ##### `curl -X POST localhost:5000/data`
 ```
 ["The POST request is completed"]